Counselling for Individuals and Couples

 Being triggered is your issue

-And what to do
+And what you should do

 In this article, I will discuss what I feel is happening for the individual in response to stress and how they might assist themselves when they are triggered.
 The article covers a lot of material, and what I provide is a subset of my ideas on the issue in the hopes of helping others.
 I'll explain my perspective on being triggered, what I feel is going on, and what you should do about it.
-I'll attempt to cover as much as needed in order to answer as many questions as feasible for as many people as possible, while still keeping it easy, relevant, and somewhat short.
+I'll attempt to cover as much as needed in order to answer as many questions as feasible for as many people as possible while still keeping it easy, relevant, and somewhat short.

 One difficulty I ran into when writing this was trying to be as broad as possible in order to answer as many questions as I could, but when you generalise issues, you lose a lot of meaning and complexities, making the concepts easier to dismiss.
 The only way to compensate for my generalisations is to consider them while reading, change the context of the analogies, and remember the spirit of what I'm saying.
 You will benefit more if you apply it to your own situation.